bachya/simplisafe-python/docs/usage.md

 tab, open its Dev Tools window, then copy/paste the URL from the tab opened by `script/auth` into the new tab to see the Console/Network output.)

-8. Copy the `code` parameter, return to your terminal, and paste it into the prompt.
+8. Copy the `code` parameter at the end of the `com.simplisafe.mobile` URL, return to your terminal, and paste it into the prompt.
 You should now see this message:

 ```sh
 You are now ready to use the SimpliSafe API!